The Best Way to Cover An Old Deck - Interlocking Deck Tiles

 StayLock Tiles are durable, comfortable underfoot, and look great installed on any old deck.
 These interlocking deck tiles have an active locking connector system to make for a secure, easy installation, and they won't separate over time.
 These roof deck tiles provide traction and comfort, and their perforated surface allows water to drain right through, so you can enjoy the deck right after a rain.

-These tiles are available in five beautiful colors, and are UV stable for seven years.
+These tiles are available in five beautiful colors.

 Interlocking Patio and Outdoor Deck Tiles